stefanjudis/serverless-slack-invite/README.md

 $ SLACK_TOKEN=slack_token SUB_DOMAIN=slack_subdomain serverless deploy
 ```

 And you're done.
-The deployment will tell you where your new serverless endpoint will be located.
+The deployment will tell you where your new serverless endpoint will be located so that you can use it via Ajax.

 ## Usage via JavaScript